nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 4. Install MBEDTLS shared library: `sudo make install`
     - The default library installation locations are `/usr/local/lib` and `/usr/local/include`.
 After the installation, verify the location of the library and header files.
 If the MBEDTLS shared libraries are not copied into the above locations, then make a note of the full path to the actual library and header files, which will need to be provided to ION during compilation.

 Now we are ready to install ION.
 For the `./configure` command you need to enable MBEDTLS cipher suite interface using the `--enable-crypto-mbedtls` option.
-In additional, you may also optionally add the `--enable-bpsec-debugging` flag in you plan to run the BPSec related regression tests.
+In addition, you may also optionally add the `--enable-bpsec-debugging` flag if you plan to run the BPSec related regression tests.

 If the MBEDTLS library is not installed under the `/usr/local` prefix, then you will need to provide the path to the MBEDTLS library explicitly to ION by adding `MBED_LIB_PATH=<path-to-mbedtls-sharedlibrary> MBED_INC_PATH=<path-to-mbedtls-header-files>` to the `./configure` command.